- Art & Culture

 Taking into account the current economic crisis, which is exacerbating the number of people lacking fundamental resources, such as food, the ALISOL Project is now supplying food products to different local charities, whose priority is to care for the fundamental nutritional needs of their beneficiaries.

-With this purpose in mind, the Foundation has a Food Depot on the premises of Mercapalma.
+With this purpose in mind, the Foundation has the assignment of a Food Depot on the premises of Mercapalma for the necessary logistics.

 Knowing that a substantial quantity of the agricultural output produced in Mallorca is unused and therefore thrown away, for not meeting the parameters of quality, size, etc., or simply because it cannot be consumed by the market, the Foundation has contacted several agricultural organizations in order to make the most of these available yet unwanted vegetables, and fruits.